 Artist Bio

-A native New Yorker, composer and author Karen LeFrak has created vibrant, moving musical scores that have been presented in prestigious concert halls across the globe.
-She has received several accolades for her children’s books, published by Bloomsbury, Random House, and Crown Books.
+A native New Yorker, Karen LeFrak is a prolific and versatile composer and author whose vibrant, moving musical scores have been presented in prestigious concert halls around the world.
+Highlights of her career include 19 studio albums, which have garnered more than 50 million global streams, a catalog of over 300 works, and worldwide performances by prominent organizations including the New York Philharmonic, National Symphony Orchestra, Shanghai Symphony Orchestra, San Francisco Ballet, and Mariinsky Ballet.
+She has also received accolades for her children’s books, which are published by Bloomsbury, Random House, and Crown Books.

 Photo Credit: Michele Chalupka Photography